-Grease, dirt and moisture can collect in or on the interlock and brake light switches, and on the shift cable and related parts, hampering their operation.
+Alternatively, the shift cable or linkage connecting the shift lever to the transmission could be gummed up with grease or corroded so that it can’t operate freely.
+Grease, dirt and moisture can collect in or on the interlock and brakelight switches as well as on the shift cable and related parts, hampering their operation and making it hard to shift into gear.
 When that happens, you’re most likely to have problems shifting out of Park when the engine and transmission are cold, such as after the car has sat for hours.
-After the engine gets warm — and other parts get warmer, as well — the goo might become softer and make it easier to shift out of Park.
+After the engine gets warm — and other parts throughout the vehicle get warmer, as well — the goo might become softer and make it easier to shift out of Park.

 A transmission that’s low on transmission fluid also can be hard to shift out of Park, though that also would likely cause a noticeable degradation in the transmission’s overall performance, such as sluggish or harsh shifts.
 Changing the fluid is an infrequent maintenance item, but it still needs to be monitored.

 Another possible cause is that when a vehicle is parked on even a slight incline, it will put more load on the transmission parking pawl (a bar that engages teeth in a transmission gear to prevent the vehicle from rolling).
 This is more likely to happen if you didn’t engage the parking brake before releasing the brake pedal.
 The weight of the vehicle rolling onto the parking pawl makes it harder to shift out of Park.
 To avoid this, engage the parking brake when on an incline before shifting into Park or releasing the brake pedal.
 That way the parking brake, not the transmission pawl, bears the load and will allow you to shift freely.